vkngwrapper/arsenal/README.md

 # arsenal
-vital utilities for vkngwrapper: vulkanmemoryallocator port, cgo-friendly fence helpers, and more
+vital utilities for vkngwrapper. right now just a VulkanMemoryAllocator port, but reusable components are split out, we can potentially reuse the TLSF implementation for other manual memory management